‘A naturally evolved local organism, like a giant protozoa’

 Hughes said that the move to South Yorkshire when he was eight ‘really sealed off my first seven years so that now my first seven years seems almost half my life.
 I’ve remembered almost everything because it was sealed off in that particular way and became a sort of brain – another subsidiary brain for me’.
 Or as his brother Gerald said: ‘These early years anchored both of us up there for life.’

-We start our walk from the car park in New Bridge and walk south to Heptonstall.
+We start our walk from the car park in New Bridge (national Trust, charges apply) and walk south to Heptonstall.

 Heptonstall is perched on an exposed hill above Hebden.
+It has an extraordinary feel about it, especially arriving from the north on foot.
 We visit the church where both Ted’s parents and his wife Sylvia Plath are buried.
 For him, this church was also a symbolic focal point of the Upper Calder Valley.

 Heptonstall Old Church